kyleedwardbradley/tidal_gcmt/README.md

 # tidal_gcmt
-Tidal parameters for earthquakes in the Global Centroid Moment Tensor catalog
+Tidal parameters for earthquakes in the Global Centroid Moment Tensor catalog.
+These are the source data for replication and testing of various publications, as discussed at Earthquake Insights (March 2024).

-If you use these data, please cite the following data and code references:
+Any feedback about the data are highly welcome.
+Please feel free to use these data for any purpose.
+If you do so, please cite the following papers (references in bold are the most recent and should be cited with highest priority):

 Dziewonski, A. M., T.-A. Chou and J. H. Woodhouse, Determination of earthquake source parameters from waveform data for studies of global and regional seismicity, J. Geophys.
 Res., 86, 2825-2852, 1981. doi:10.1029/JB086iB04p02825

-Ekström, G., M. Nettles, and A. M. Dziewonski, The global CMT project 2004-2010: Centroid-moment tensors for 13,017 earthquakes, Phys.
+**Ekström, G., M. Nettles, and A. M. Dziewonski, The global CMT project 2004-2010: Centroid-moment tensors for 13,017 earthquakes, Phys.
 Earth Planet.
-Inter., 200-201, 1-9, 2012. doi:10.1016/j.pepi.2012.04.002
+Inter., 200-201, 1-9, 2012. doi:10.1016/j.pepi.2012.04.002**

 Matsumoto, K., T. Sato, T. Takanezawa, and M. Ooe, 2001, GOTIC2: A program for computation of oceanic tidal loading effect, J. Geod.
 Soc.
 Japan, 47, 243-248.

 Saito, M., 1988, DISPER80: A subroutine package for the calculation of seismic normal-mode solutions, Seismol.
 Algorithms, pp. 293-319.

-Hirose, F., Maeda, K. and Kamigaichi, O., 2019.
+**Hirose, F., Maeda, K. and Kamigaichi, O., 2019.
 Tidal forcing of interplate earthquakes along the Tonga‐Kermadec Trench.
-Journal of Geophysical Research: Solid Earth, 124(10), pp.10498-10521.
+Journal of Geophysical Research: Solid Earth, 124(10), pp.10498-10521.**

 ## GCMT Data